fishi0x01/fishi0x01.github.io/_posts/2019-03-30-Measuring-Traffic-with-iptables.md

 This is a rather short post describing that approach.
 <!--more-->

-## Benefits of using iptables for traffic measurement
+## Benefits of using iptables for traffic measurements

 1. One nice thing about [iptables][iptables] is that it is very likely to be present on any linux server/client you run, so you dont need to install any extra packages.
 2. For infrastructure debugging/planning purposes you might need to know quickly how much traffic flows between 2 specific hosts/ports/... .
-Maybe you do not have monitoring in place yet or the monitoring is not fine grained enough (e.g., measuring ALL packets on host interfaces).
+Maybe you do not have monitoring in place yet or the monitoring is not fine grained enough (e.g., aggregating ALL packets on host interfaces).
 3. In pentesting this is a fast and easy method to measure how much traffic/attention your operation produces.

 ## Hands-on Example